pytorch/tutorials/prototype_source/pt2e_quant_qat.rst

 We’ll start by doing the necessary imports, defining some helper functions and prepare the data.
-These steps are very similar to the ones defined in the `static post training quantization tutorial <https://pytorch.org/tutorials/advanced/static_quantization_tutorial.html>`_:
+These steps are very similar to the ones defined in the `static eager mode post training quantization tutorial <https://pytorch.org/tutorials/advanced/static_quantization_tutorial.html>`_:

 .. code:: python